Au2mater/Doc2HTML/README.md

 ## Description

-Doc2HTML converts Word documents and templates to HTML format.
+Doc2HTML converts Word documents and word templates to HTML format.
+The application can be run as a standalone zipapp, requiring only Python >= 3.8.5 or as an Alteryx Macro, using Alteryx's built-in Python interpreter.
+Doc2HTML is a pure Python application that has no C dependencies, making it highly portable across different systems.
 It uses the `mammoth` library for the conversion and `jinja2` for HTML templating.
-The application can be run as a standalone zipapp, requiring only Python >= 3.8.5.
-It is a pure Python application that has no C dependencies, making it highly portable across different systems.

 ## Use Cases

 Doc2HTML can be used in a variety of scenarios where conversion of Word documents to HTML is required.
-Here are a few examples:

-### Mail Merge

-If you have a Word document template for a mail merge, you can use Doc2HTML to convert this template to HTML.
-You can then programmatically insert the relevant data into the HTML template for each recipient of the mail merge.
-This allows you to create personalized emails in bulk.

-### Content Management Systems

-If you're working with a content management system (CMS) that accepts HTML input, you can use Doc2HTML to convert Word documents to HTML.
-This can be useful if your content creators prefer to work in Word, but your CMS requires HTML.

-### Web Publishing

-If you want to publish Word documents on the web, you can use Doc2HTML to convert them to HTML.
-This allows you to maintain the original formatting and styles from the Word document in a format that can be easily viewed in a web browser.
+Maintain the original formatting and styles from the Word document in a format that can be easily viewed in a web browser.
+In Alteryx, it can be used to convert Word documents to formatted reports, which can then be sent using the Email tool.

+### Templates

+Doc2HTML can be used to convert a single Word template to multiple HTML files, each with different data.
+This is useful for mail merge operations where you want to create multiple documents based on a single template but with different data for each document.

+To achieve this, you need to create a CSV file and a Word template.
+The CSV file should contain the data for each document.
+The Word template should contain placeholders for the data in the CSV file.
+The placeholders should be in the format `{{column_name}}`, where `column_name` is the name of the column in the CSV file.
+The CSV file should have a header row with the column names.
+The column names should match the placeholders in the Word template.
+See the csv and word template in the sample data for an example.
+Read more about jinja2 templating [here](https://jinja.palletsprojects.com/en/3.0.x/templates/).

+In Alteryx, no csv file is needed, the input data is passed to the macro as a data stream.

 ## Installation